Cardano fell after a successful hard fork on the mainnet

 – “The upward trend is in force.”
 What to expect from Bitcoin next week

-You can find more news about cryptocurrencies in our telegram channel RBK-Crypto.
+You will find more news about cryptocurrencies in our telegram channel RBK-Crypto.